 He woke up at his usual time which was just before sunrise and made his way down to the beach.
 It promised to be a beautiful morning but it did nothing to lift his spirits.
 He removed his loafers and left them in the sand while he walked to the water’s edge.
 He stood gazing at the calm ocean, wishing that was how he felt inside.
 Of all the women in England, why did he have to fall in love with her?

-Sighing heavily, he dragged his fingers through his damp hair.
+Sighing heavily, he dragged his fingers through his hair.
 Right now he felt guilty because of Laurence but bitter disappointment because of what could have happened if only they hadn’t been interrupted.

-Just then the sun appeared as bright yellow ball above the ocean, illuminating its calm waters.
+Just then the sun appeared as a bright yellow ball above the ocean, illuminating its calm waters.
 It was one of the most magnificent sunrises he had ever seen and he found himself wishing that Laila was there to enjoy it with him.
 Frustrated with himself, he quickly removed his clothes and ran stark naked into the water to cool off.
 It felt great against his skin and he floated on his back for several minutes, closing his eyes.

 Laila sat there watching him.
 She had followed him after she saw him leave the house.
 She knew that he was heading for the beach.
 It felt a bit cool at first when she came out into the early morning air and was glad that she was wearing a light jacket.
 She made sure he didn’t see her and kept close to the rocks, watching him as he walked along the sandy shore.
 He was bare feet.
 His shoes were in his hands.
 He was dressed in a long sleeve tee shirt and a pair of jeans.
 He stopped and turned toward the ocean, standing there for a few minutes.
 Then, she gasped when she saw him strip and walk naked into the ocean.
 Her heart began to pound as she watched him wade out into the water before he disappeared under its surface.